t5mat/night/README.md

 For each macro in `night.xml` that is assigned to `auto`, night will generate a random unicode character and assign it to that macro in Cubase.
 These assignments are then accessible to night itself as a way to trigger macros inside Cubase.

-To add/modify hotkeys, focus on the last sections of code in `night.ahk` (code is structured from most library code to most app-specific code).
+The last sections of code in `night.ahk` are the most relevant for adding/modifying hotkeys (code is structured from most library code to most app-specific code).
+Looking at a diff of a commit that adds a new hotkey can also help.